 Why it matters

-- NHS guidance on cousin marriage raises health concerns due to genetic disorder risks, sparking debate on public health vs. cultural sensitivity.
+- NHS guidance on cousin marriage raises health concerns, linking it to genetic disorders despite claims of cultural sensitivity.

 What’s next

-- NHS to review guidance in light of public health feedback and expert opinions.
+- NHS to review guidance in response to public health concerns and expert criticism.

-- Calls for a public consultation on the implications of cousin marriage and genetic counseling services.
+- Calls for a public consultation on the implications of cousin marriage guidance are underway.